-The application deadline for poetry, fiction, nonfiction, and writing for children has passed.
+The application deadline for poetry, fiction, nonfiction, and writing for children has been extended to January 21.
 Applications submitted after this date will be considered on a case-by-case basis; for inquiries, please contact the Office of Graduate Admission.
 There is no spring semester admission.

 Plan ahead to meet the application deadline.
 It takes time for supporting documents such as official transcripts and reference letters to reach The New School.
 Your application will not be reviewed until all the required documents have been received by the Office of Admission.
 Former students seeking readmission must contact the

 All applicants except readmits are required to use the online application.
 The application fee and most supporting documents can be submitted online with the application form.
 The online application form includes detailed instructions.
 You can also download the application instructions.
 Please read the instructions carefully before filling out the application.

 A complete MFA in Creative Writing application includes:

 Applicants with substantial accomplishments in more than one genre can apply for a dual concentration, but they must identify a primary and a secondary field and submit a separate writing portfolio for each.

 Any supporting documents not submitted online can be mailed to the Office of Admission, accompanied by an Application Materials Cover Sheet.